derivia/study-notes/notes/PERSONAL-NOTES.md

     - Mechanisms which allows data exchanges between threads of one or different processes.
 - Syscalls
     - Low-level interfaces provided by an operating system for accessing its services.
 They allow programs to interact with the underlying hardware resources, such as file systems, input/output operations, process management, etc. Syscalls are generally implemented through specific function invocations from the user space to the kernel space, and they provide a standardized way for programs to request system resources and services.

+## Computers

+### Fetch-Decode-Execute cycle

+1. Fetch
+    - The CPU fetches the next instruction from memory.
+    - The memory address of the instruction is stored in the Program Counter (PC).
+    - The fetched instruction is stored in the Instruction Register (IR).
+2. Decode
+    - The CPU decodes the instruction in the IR.
+    - Decoding determines what the instruction is asking the CPU to do.
+3. Execute
+    - The CPU performs the action required by the instruction.

+- After execution, the cycle repeats with the next instruction.

 ## Networking